-Elijah Dillehay (B.F.A. ’16, contemporary dance) is a recent winner of the 2015 Miss Boston Pride Pageant as Ellie Monae, his drag persona.
+Elijah Dillehay (B.F.A. ’16, contemporary dance) is the winner of the 2015 Miss Boston Pride Pageant as Ellie Monae, his drag persona.
 Learn more about Elijah, his passions, and what motivates him to teach others about pride and self through Ellie Monae.

 Why dance?
 Has it always been part of your life?

 As much as it’s cliché to say “I dance because words cannot express what the body can show” there is some form of honesty to that response for me.
 Although I’ve always been a very talkative person, dance and physical expression have always come naturally to me.
 From a young age, dance often found me; I was always placed in situations that allowed me to dance.
 In my high school’s musical productions, I was always cast in the dance numbers since I was one of about three boys in the entire show.